nidhimj22/bs_docs/README.md

 ## Wiki Structure
 Each directory further has its own README on how to use these tests.

-### Examples - Directory that contains sample tests in different languages
+- Examples - Directory that contains sample tests in different languages
+- JavaScript - Directory that conatains JavaScript Testing tests